mohit-ayani/Multi-objective-inversion-of-CSEM-data/README.md

 ## Code compilation instruction for mac/linux
 1. Download the code and open the terminal. cd to the source folder.

 2. type $make  on your terminal and it should create the exectuble named "main".
 Ideally it should be compiled without error.
-However, if you end up getting error "FATAL:/opt/local/bin/../libexec/as/x86_64/as: I don't understand 'm' flag!"
+However, if you get the following error:
+"FATAL:/opt/local/bin/../libexec/as/x86_64/as: I don't understand 'm' flag!"
-".

 Copy the following lines on your terminal: directory_to_remove=/opt/local/bin
 PATH=:$PATH:
 PATH=${PATH//:$directory_to_remove:/:}